City invites community to meeting about draft of Downtown, Uptown El Paso Plan - NewsBreak

 Worker at Discovery Child Development Center in Las Cruces recorded using force on child

 LAS CRUCES, N.M.
-(CBS4) — In a CBS4 exclusive, a former childcare worker at Discovery Child Development Center in Las Cruces recorded the moment another daycare worker appeared to use force against a child.
+(KFOX14) — In a KFOX14 exclusive, a former child care worker at Discovery Child Development Center in Las Cruces recorded the moment another day care worker appeared to use force against a child.
 Alexis Arzabal was able to record the incident with her phone.
-Arzabal said since she...
+Arzabal said...

 Car crashes into Taco Bell in east El Paso